runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 ### Sach'ean Diarchy

 Islands are small enough that counterfeightors are relatively easy to track down.
-Currency is coins, made of abalone or gold, with a hole near the edge.
+Currency is coins, made of nacre or electrum (gold-dominant), with a hole near the edge.
 Typically threaded onto bracelets or necklaces.
-Higher denominations are embedded with gemstones.
+Higher denominations are embedded with gemstones or other inlays.

+Range: 1600 : 1

+Dup: 1/2 clip - Ass 1/4 clip

+Bread 1 -> 1/4 clip
+Modius 32 -> 8 clips
+Pay 24 -> 6 clips / 1 Dirac

+ - Clip: Smallest denomination.
+Narrow (1/3 cm x 3cm) bar of gold, with seven grooves.
+Cut to make change.
+ - Shal: A flat oval or teardrop-shaped coin made of nacre.
+Worth about 5/8 of a Clip.
+ - Tear: Small (0.5cm wide and 1 cm long), Irregularly shaped pearl.
+Worth 8 shals or 5 clips
+ - Dirac: Small round gold coin, a little under <2 cm> in diameter.
+Worth 6 clips or 10 shals.
+About a day's pay for an unskilled laborer. <4 grams>
+ - Pearl: Large (2 cm in diameter) round pearl.
+Worth 10 tears or 8 diracs
+ - Rod: Heavy <250 g> rod <2 cm in diameter, 7.5 cm long> of gold.
+Infrequently worn, but often seen hanging in the shops of moneychangers or well-off merchants.
+Worth 64 Diracs
+ - Drake: <3.5 cm dia> Coin inset with saphire or ruby.
+Only worn by the wealthiest
+ - Sun: <4 cm> Coin inset with diamond.
+Worth 20 drakes.
+Only worn by the wealthiest.

 ### Other